BartMassey/advent-of-code-2020/day08/README.md

 As Advent of Code virtual machines go, this one seems deceptively simple.
 We shall see.
 We shall see.

+Rewrote the Part 2 code after looking at a Redditor solution.
+Much clearer: the closure is gone.

 ---

 Solution to [this problem](https://adventofcode.com/2020/day/8).